Will O' the Wisp (novel): Plot

 Alain Leroy is 30 years old.
 He served in World War I and has led a cosmopolitan, decadent life for a few years, before being admitted to a mental institution for depression, fatigue and heroin addiction.
 He is unable to adapt to the regulated life of the institution, but the doctor does not think his stay needs to be extended.

 Alain visits several old friends in Paris.
 He is presented with several opportunities to return to a regular life, but is unable to find any satisfying human connection, and other people have a hard time sympathising with his situation.
 Alain returns to his room at the hospital where he commits suicide.

 Publication

 The book was published by éditions Gallimard in 1931.
 It was published in English in 1965, translated by Richard Howard under the title The Fire Within.
 A translation by Martin Robinson was published in 1966 as Will O' the Wisp.
 In 2012 the novel was published in Gallimard's Bibliothèque de la Pléiade series, as part of the volume Romans, récits, nouvelles.
+A new English language translation was published in 2021 by Rogue Scholar Press as Ghost Light.